MyMiah/mymiah.github.io/README.md

 # mymiah.github.io
-This is the github website, dedicated to my love.
+This is the github website, dedicated to the one I loved.